JonasXIII/Labyrinth-Clash/Labyrinth-Clash/Actions.md

 [[Cards#Action Cards|card actions]]

 ## Reactions
-Could there be some cards/actions that can be played at instant speed or just as a reaction?
+Could there be some cards/actions that can be played at any time on any turn if you have the resources to use them.
-Too complicated?

 ## Rescue Actions
 There are some cases where the board ends up in a state where certain sections are fully blocked off from the rest of the maze.
 Having some kind of special rescue action